 Repeat the same steps for the next field from the Instapage side.
 In our current example, you will end up with this field mapping inside the form handler (below).

 Once all the fields have been mapped, click on the blue “Create form handler” button:

 After the form handler is saved successfully, you will see the summary and the “Endpoint URL” section, click on the “https” button.
-Copy the endpoint URL and enter your page builder inside the Instapage app.
+Copy the endpoint URL and go back to the Instapage app.